Type of Carbs to Avoid on a Ketogenic Diet

 Carbs to Avoid and Low-Carb Alternatives

-Though there are many foods you have to avoid in order to stay in ketosis, there are also plenty of delicious low-carb foods you can have.
+Though there are many foods you have to avoid in order to stay in ketosis, there are also plenty of delicious low-carb foods on our keto food list you can have.
 It may be challenging at first to find the keto-friendly low-carb foods you like, but the health benefits will be well worth the trouble.

 Take a look at these foods with high net-carbs and the healthy low-carb food alternatives.

 Bread and grain-based foods are a disaster for ketosis and weight loss.
 These extremely high on the glycemic index, they have no place in a low-carb diet.
 This includes things like bagels, rolls, wraps, flatbreads, pasta, cereal, and pizza crust.
 Avoid these at all costs.

 Try making a loaf of homemade keto-friendly bread.
 Take a look at my recipe for, what I like to call, "the healthiest bread in the world."
 It contains zero wheat or grains.
 I also recommend using cauliflower instead of dough to make a healthy keto pizza.
 You can make low-carb pasta meals using things like zucchini noodles, spaghetti squash, shirataki noodles, cabbage noodles, or cauliflower pasta.